 Place the sweet potato pieces onto a large baking tray, drizzle with olive oil and sprinkle with cumin seeds and sea salt.
 Roast for 35 minutes, remove from the oven and set aside to cool.

 Meanwhile, cover the bulgur wheat with hot water and leave to soak for 20 minutes.
 Drain and set aside.

 Mash the sweet potato and place in a large mixing bowl.
 Add all the other ingredients and mix carefully.
 Season to your taste.

 Line the baking tray with parchment paper and, with wet hands, shape the sweet potato mix into kofta shapes (or you can make them into patties to make burgers if you like).
 Place them on the parchment and brush with olive oil.
 Bake for 10 minutes, then turn them over, brush again with olive oil and bake for 10 minutes.
 Then turn them over again and bake for a further five minutes so that they are crisp on top.

-To make the sauce, simply mix the tahini with the lemon juice and season to your taste.
-This base mixture becomes thicker the more that you stir it so simply add enough warm water until you reach your desired consistency .
+To make the sauce, simply mix the tahini with the lemon zest and juice.
+Season to your taste.
+This base mixture becomes thicker the more that you stir it so simply add enough warm water until you reach your desired consistency.
+Set aside.

 If using, pile the rocket on a pretty plate and place the koftas on top.
 Drizzle with the tahini and lemon sauce, and garnish with mint leaves and pomegranate arils.